CalGeorge/obsidian-relaxed/README.md

 # Obsidian Relaxed

-> This is very much as work in progress, and is currently liable to change drastically.
+A theme that is inspired by and borrows elements from VSCode, Atom and Notion to provide a comfortable note taking environment.

-This theme is inspired by and borrows elements from VSCode, Atom and Notion to provide a comfortable reading and writing environment.
+Currently this theme only supports dark-mode.

 ## Usage